 About my job

-I’m a chemist working in a physics department as an engineer.
+I spent twelve years as a chemist working in a physics department as an engineer.
 Specifically, a spacecraft engineer.
-I wear a number of different hats on several missions, the main ones being:
+I wore a number of different hats on several missions, the main ones being:

 - Cluster, a set of four spacecraft flying in a tetrahedral formation around the Earth